A-Odunayo/A-Odunayo/README.md

 ## 🌟 Fun Facts

 - I love solving puzzles and brain teasers.
-- A lover of good music 🎵, always on the lookout for the perfect brew!
+- A lover of good music 🎵
 - Passionate about data analysis and visual communication.

 Feel free to explore my repositories, and don't hesitate to reach out if you'd like to collaborate or chat about data!